CattoSalad/VTMB-RTX-Remix/README.md

 ## Known Issues:

-- [ ] Invisible cars - Not present with plus patch, but seems to be an issues through Unofficial Patch 11.1 - 11.5.
+- [x] Invisible cars - Not present with plus patch, but seems to be an issues through Unofficial Patch 11.1 - 11.5.
 Investigating which version would best suit using the rtx remix.
+[Temporary Solution](https://github.com/CattoSalad/VTMB-RTX-Remix/issues/1)
 - [ ] Some textures can become invisible when moving around - We believe it's cause by culling settings, some engine tweaks may be required to fix this issue.
 - [ ] Ghost buildings - Some buildings are transparent and a lot of roofs are also affected.